Chichicastenango

 Chichicastenango, also known as Santo Tomás Chichicastenango, is a town, with a population of 71,394 (2018 census), and the municipal seat for the surrounding municipality of the same name in the El Quiché department of Guatemala.

-It is located in a mountainous region about 140 km northwest of Guatemala City, at an altitude of 1,965 m (6,447 ft).
-The Spanish conquistadors gave the town its name from the Nahuatl name used by their allied soldiers from Tlaxcala: Tzitzicaztenanco, or City of Nettles.
-Its original name was Chaviar.
+Situated on a high-altitude plateau of the Guatemalan Highlands at an elevation of 1,965 metres (6,447 ft). above sea level, the town historically served as a vital K'iche' Maya ceremonial and regional center.
+It is notably recognized as the historic location where the original manuscript of the Popol Vuh, the sacred narrative of the K'iche' people, was preserved and transcribed in the early 18th century.
+The Spanish conquistadors named the town Tzitzicaztenanco (meaning "place of nettles") using the Nahuatl language of their Tlaxcalan allies, replacing its original K'iche' name, Chaviar.

 Chichicastenango is a K'iche' Maya cultural centre.
 According to the 2012 census, 98.5% of the municipality's population is indigenous Mayan K'iche.
 Of the population, 21% speak only K'iche, 71% speak both K'iche and Spanish, and the remaining 8% speak only Spanish.